A Generalised Curvilinear Coordinate system-based Patch Dynamics Scheme in Equation-free Multiscale Modelling: Results and discussion

-\textbf{CDR equation with variable diffusivity:} A class of materials called Functionally Graded Materials (FGMs), which was invented by Niino et al. \cite{1987_niino_functionally} in 1984 that could withstand extreme temperature gradients.
-In general, FGMs can be divided into three categories: gradient composition, gradient porosity and gradient microstructure, where the microstructure can be found in the articles \cite{2021_mohammadi_functionally,2017_mahmoud_lattice}.
-Looking into the micro-structure of the FGMs, the temperature distribution is solved in a large domain over a long time using micro-simulations in small patches in the following problem.
-To determine the temperature of the FGMs in a large domain over a long time, the next problem is selected.
-This problem considers the temperature distribution informations of the microstructure, which is taken care by the micro-simulations in the patch dynamics scheme.
-To investigate how the patch dynamics scheme adapts to CDR problems in functionally graded media, a model with variable velocity and diffusivity is considered.
-We assume the thermal diffusivity varies with the horizontal distance, which is $D_x=D_y=1+x$, convective velocities are $v_x=10x$, $v_y=10y$ and the source term is $S(x,y,t)=(8x+10y-1)e^{x+y+t}$ in \eqref{eqn:CDR_Phy_1}.
-In the macroscopic domain, initial and boundary conditions are the same as in the problem \eqref{eqn:CDR_Phy_1}.
-This physical problem has an exact solution given by \eqref{eqn:CDR_Phy_Exact}.
-The clustered grid is used in the high gradient region by the transformation \eqref{eqn:Stretching_Transformation} to get a better accuracy.
-The grids, as well as the patches in the physical domain and in the computational domain may be taken similar as in the Figure \ref{fig:P1_Domain_Discretization}.
+A class of materials called Functionally Graded Materials ($\mathsf{FGMs}$) was invented by Niino et al. \cite{1987_niino_functionally} in 1984 that could withstand extreme temperature gradients.
+In general, $\mathsf{FGMs}$ can be divided into three categories: gradient composition, gradient porosity and gradient microstructure \cite{2021_mohammadi_functionally,2017_mahmoud_lattice}.
+In order to study the temperature distribution of the $\mathsf{FGMs}$ on a large domain over a long time, the following problem is selected.
+In the physical problem \eqref{eqn:Physical_Problem}, we assume that the thermal diffusivity varies with the horizontal distance, which is $D(x,y)=1+x$, convective velocity is $v= ^\top$, the reaction coefficient and the source terms are $f$=20 and $g(x,y,t)=(8x+10y-1)\exp(x+y+t)$, respectively.
+Equation \eqref{eqn:Physical_Problem} represents a heterogeneous $\mathsf{CDR}$ equation, as both the diffusion coefficient and the convective velocity depend explicitly on the spatial variables and the source term depends on space-time variables.
+The initial and boundary conditions are considered to be the same as in Sub-section 4.1.1.
+This physical problem has an exact solution \eqref{eqn:CDR_Phy_Exact}.
+Based on the physical behaviour of the problem, a clustered grid is employed in the higher-gradient region using the transformation \eqref{eqn:Stretching_Transformation}, which provides a better accuracy compared to uniform (unclustered) grids.